Chebyshev-Cantelli PAC-Bayes-Bennett Inequality for the Weighted Majority Vote: Experiments

 \subsubsection{Numerical Results}

 This section lists the numerical results for the empirical evaluation using ensembles of multiple heterogeneous classifiers.

 Table~\ref{tab:mce:risks} provides the numerical values of the test loss obtained by these ensembles with uniform weighting and with weighting optimized by $\FO$, $\TND$, $\CMUTND$ and $\COTND$; a visual presentation is given in Figure~\ref{fig:mce:risks}.
 In this case, uniform voting is not a competitive weighting scheme.
-And second-order bound performs much better than uniform weighting and than the weights computed according to the first-order bound.
-There is any clear winner among the second-order bounds.
+The second-order bounds perform much better than uniform weighting and than the weights computed according to the first-order bound.
+There is not any clear winner among the second-order bounds.

 Table~\ref{tab:mce:bounds} provides the numerical values of the optimized bounds; a visual presentation is given in Figure~\ref{fig:mce:bounds}.
+Among the second-order bounds, the CCTND bound is often tighter in this setting.

+Table~\ref{tab:mce:values} provides the recorded Gibbs loss and tandem loss using the optimized $\rho$.
+The optimal $\mu$ found is reported for $\CMUTND$ and $\COTND$ as well.